16 Royalty Party Themes

 7. The Royal Treasure Hunt

 If you have a big yard or a lot of children, a Royal Treasure Hunt is a great way to keep the kids entertained for the duration of the party.
-As always, you’ll want to make sure the decorations and other aspects of the get-together are in line with a royal theme, and you’ll also want to design the items in the treasure hunt to fit as well.
+As always, you’ll want to make sure the setting and other aspects of the get-together are in line with a royal theme, and you’ll also want to design the items in the treasure hunt to fit as well.

 There’s no set way to do this hunt, but there are a few different ideas that can be employed depending on the age and attention spans of the children involved.